-We measure our overall financial performance based on a number of financial metrics, of which the most important are (1) earnings before interest, taxes, depreciation and amortization ("EBITDA") and (2) Adjusted EBITDA, which is comprised of EBITDA plus asset impairment expense, a non-cash charge similar in certain respects to depreciation and amortization.
+We measure our overall financial performance based on a number of financial metrics, of which the most important are (1) earnings before interest, taxes, depreciation and amortization ("EBITDA") and (2) Adjusted EBITDA, which is comprised of EBITDA, as adjusted for asset impairment expense, a non-cash charge similar in certain respects to depreciation, and, in 2013, the gain on sale of our former distribution center.
 The Company's performance in these areas allows us to evaluate the Company's success in any given year.
 The Company's success and performance impacts our compensation decisions with respect to our executive officers.
 Our annual cash incentives are directly tied to these financial metrics, and we believe the future value of long-term equity incentives is at least indirectly tied to such metrics.